-- The founder (Infineon) manufactures the chips and performs limited FLASH Memory injection including a diversified transport key (used by Initialization Mode) and supplies them in flash download mode. - Gemalto then performs the final manufacturing step by FLASH downloading the MULTOS OS and injecting the iKMA keys and data into the FLASH memory.
+- The founder (Infineon) manufactures the chips and performs limited FLASH Memory injection including a diversified transport key (used by Initialization Mode). - Gemalto then performs the final manufacturing step by injecting the iKMA keys and data into the FLASH memory.

 The following roles and responsibilities are assumed within the infrastructure: